- What do M.A. and MALLT stand for?

 Q: Are any classes offered at night or on the weekends?

-A: We try to offer our courses at 4:00 pm or later.
+A: We try to offer many of our courses in the afternoon or evenings.
 Some meet twice a week for 75 minutes per session and others once a week for 2 1/2 hours.
-All MALLT core seminars are offered after 4:30 pm.

 Q: Are any courses offered on-line?